 I looked back to the screen and the advancing line.
-I can't believe I smiled, but the thought came to me, at that moment, in that awful room - I couldn't hold it in.
-"I'm glad you got Jenny with you.
-Keep going...I know now.
-You are both going home."
+I can't believe I smiled, but the thought came to me, at that moment, in that awful room.
+I couldn't hold it back.
+"I'm glad you took Jenny along with you, my perfect friend.
+I hope they're ready for you up there."